Olivier Weber: The ambassador

 Olivier Weber was nominated in 2008 to be ambassador of France at large, in charge of human trafficking and human rights.
 He has done several dozens of missions for this task in Asia, Africa, Central America, Middle East, and advocates at the tribune of the United Nations mainly on human trafficking, child soldiers, fight against drugs, civil society and human rights.

 He is a lecturer (maître de conférences) at the Institute of Political Studies of Paris (Institut d'études politiques de Paris or Sciences-Po), where he teaches the guerrilla warfare.
 He has completed from 1983 to 2011 more than 20 terrain-researches as a war observer in countries like Afghanistan, Iraq, Algeria, Syria, Erytrea, Sudan, Iran, Sri Lanka, Azerbaijan, Tajikistan.

 He has received several awards and prizes of literature and journalism, among them the prestigious Albert Londres Prize, considered the French Pulitzer prize, for his articles and reports. and the Joseph Kessel Prize for his books.
-He is a selection committee member for literature awards and member of the Société des Explorateurs Français (Society of the French Explorers).
+He is a selection committee member for literature awards and member of the Société des explorateurs français.